julianvanmeggelen/npzigzag/readme.md

 # npzigzag
 This is a simple numpy implementation of a zigzag indicator.
+It's only dependencies are pandas and numpy.

 ## Usage
 ```python